dask-contrib/dask-sql/docs/source/quickstart.rst

 --------------------

 If we want to work with the data in SQL, we need to give the data frame a unique name.
-We do this by registering the data at an instance of a :class:`~dask_sql.Context`.
+We do this by registering the data in an instance of a :class:`~dask_sql.Context`:
-Typically, you only have a single context per application.

 .. tabs::